Blaster Master (video game): Release

 Scholastic Books published a novelization of Blaster Master, written by Peter Lerangis under the pen name "A.L.
 Singer".
-The book was part of the Worlds of Power series – a collection of loose novelizations of various NES games.
-He wrote similar novelizations for Ninja Gaiden, Infiltrator, and Bases Loaded II: Second Season.
+The book was part of the Worlds of Power series, a collection of loose novelizations of various NES games.
+Lerangis had written similar novelizations for Ninja Gaiden, Infiltrator, and Bases Loaded II: Second Season.
 As with the other books in the series, all acts of violence portrayed in the games, including any death scenes, were removed.
 As a result, the bosses were portrayed in the book as "holographic projections placed over formless blobs".
 Shawn Struck and Scott Sharkey from 1UP.com said that Blaster Master was the hardest book for Lerangis to write because of the lack of a middle plot; he had to come up with details that were not in the game to connect the game's actual opening and conclusion.
 Sunsoft would use Lerangis' novel as the plot for the game's sequel, Blaster Master: Blasting Again, making the novel the only one in the Worlds of Power series to be canonized in a video game series.

+Metafight, along with Ripple Island, was re-released for the PlayStation in Volume 4 of Sunsoft's Memorial Series in 2002.
+The game was released for the Wii's Virtual Console service in North America on December 14, 2009, followed by Japan on June 29, 2010.
+The Virtual Console release marked Sunsoft's first North American release since returning to developing video games for the Western market through its partnership with Gaijinworks.
+It was later re-released for the Nintendo 3DS Virtual Console in Japan on September 5, 2012, and in North America on July 24, 2014.